m-wojnar/reinforced-lib/README.md

 [pypi-badge]: https://img.shields.io/pypi/v/reinforced-lib
 [pypi]: https://pypi.org/project/reinforced-lib/

-## Overview

-**Reinforced-lib** is a Python library designed to support research and prototyping using reinforcement learning (RL) algorithms.
-The library can serve as a simple solution with ready to use RL workflows as well as an expandable framework with programmable behaviour.
-Thanks to the functional implementation of the library's core, we can provide full access to JAX's jit functionality, which boosts the agent's performance significantly.
+**Introducing Reinforced-lib:** a lightweight Python library for rapid development of RL solutions.
+It is open-source, prioritizes ease of use, provides comprehensive documentation, and offers both deep reinforcement learning (DRL) and classic non-neural agents.
+Built on [JAX](https://jax.readthedocs.io/en/latest/), it facilitates exporting trained models to embedded devices, and makes it great for research and prototyping with RL algorithms.
+Access to JAX's JIT functionality ensure high-performance results.

 ## Installation